 What Directory To Use?

 For paid therapist directories, the 800 pound gorilla is Psychology Today, and the up-and-coming underdog is Goodtherapy.
 There are other paid directories out there which you can try if you want, but I’d usually suggest starting with the big two.
-They both cost about $300 a year, which means they’re probably worthwhile if they send you a handful of clients each year.
+They both cost $30 per month, which means they’re probably worthwhile if they send you a handful of clients each year.
 Between the two, there’s not a clearly superior option.
-I would try both for one year and see which sends you more clients.
+I would try both for a few months and see what kind of results you get.